Brownie Samukai

-Brownie Jeffery Samukai Jr. is the former Minister of National Defence of Liberia.
-He took office on January 16, 2006, as part of President Ellen Johnson Sirleaf's Cabinet.
+Brownie Jeffery Samukai Jr. is a Liberian politician and security official who served as Minister of National Defense from 2006 to 2018 under President Ellen Johnson Sirleaf.

+Prior to his ministerial tenure, Samukai held several senior security positions in Liberia, including Deputy Minister of Defense for Operations, Director of the Liberian National Police, and Deputy Minister of State for Administration.
+He also worked with the United Nations in East Timor and Tanzania in security and refugee operations roles.

+In 2020, Samukai was convicted of misuse of public money, theft of property, and criminal conspiracy in connection with the misappropriation of funds from the Armed Forces of Liberia pension account.
+The conviction was upheld by the Supreme Court of Liberia in 2022, which ordered a two-year prison sentence contingent on restitution.
+His sentence was later suspended through executive clemency by President George Weah.

+In 2026, President Joseph Boakai appointed Samukai as Executive Chairperson of the coordinating committee overseeing Liberia's “Yellow Machines” infrastructure program.

+Government service

-In the 1980s, he worked within the Liberian Ministry of National Defense.
-In 1986-87 he was working within the G-4 Branch of the AFL.
+In the 1980s, Samukai worked within the Liberian Ministry of National Defense.
+In 1986–1987, he served in the G-4 Branch of the Armed Forces of Liberia (AFL).

-In 1991, according to biographical details issued at a 2007 U.S. Institute of Peace briefing, he was appointed as Deputy Minister of Defence for Operations.
-The biographical details said that he 'was responsible for reestablishing civilian control over the Liberian army and established an urban response team to counter urban terrorism.'
+In 1991, he was appointed Deputy Minister of Defense for Operations.
+The biographical details stated that he was responsible for reestablishing civilian control over the Liberian army and establishing an urban response team.
+He served in that position until 1994.
+According to biographical details issued at a 2007 United States Institute of Peace briefing, he was responsible for reestablishing civilian control over the Liberian army and establishing an urban response unit.
 He served in this position until 1994.

-In 1993 and 94, he served as commander of the 'Black Berets,' a paramilitary police force in the Monrovia enclave of Amos Sawyer's Interim Government of National Unity (IGNU).
-The International Crisis Group also notes that the Black Berets also fought alongside ECOMOG at times, notably during Charles Taylor's 1992 assault on Monrovia ('Operation Octopus').
-'They and the AFL were accused of killing some 600 civilians in the June 1993 Camp Carter massacre, which, testimony at the Liberian Truth and Reconciliation Commission has indicated, was perpetuated by Taylor's NPFL fighters, who may have orchestrated it to put blame on the Armed Forces of Liberia.'
+In 1993 and 1994, Samukai served as commander of the “Black Berets,” a paramilitary police force in the Monrovia enclave of Amos Sawyer's Interim Government of National Unity (IGNU).
+The International Crisis Group notes that the Black Berets at times operated alongside ECOMOG, including during Charles Taylor's 1992 assault on Monrovia (“Operation Octopus”).
+The group and the AFL were accused of involvement in the June 1993 Camp Carter massacre, although testimony before the Liberian Truth and Reconciliation Commission indicated that fighters from Taylor's NPFL may have carried out the killings to shift blame.

-He served as Director of the Liberian National Police from 1994 to 1995 and Deputy Minister of State for Administration from 1995 to 1997.

-In 1998 he served on the AFL Restructuring Commission, where he was listed as a retired Colonel of the AFL in private business.
+Samukai served as Director of the Liberian National Police from 1994 to 1995 and as Deputy Minister of State for Administration from 1995 to 1997.
+In 1998, he served on the AFL Restructuring Commission and was listed as a retired colonel engaged in private business.

+United Nations service

-From 1999 to c.2004-05, he served as a security officer with the United Nations, initially with UNTAET in East Timor, and then from 2000 with United Nations High Commissioner for Refugees and the UN Department of Safety and Security in Tanzania.
-Responsible for refugee resettlement in Tanzania.
+From 1999 to approximately 2004–2005, Samukai worked as a security officer with the United Nations.
+He served with the United Nations Transitional Administration in East Timor (UNTAET) and later with the United Nations High Commissioner for Refugees and the UN Department of Safety and Security in Tanzania, where his responsibilities included refugee resettlement operations.

-On 27 January 2022, Samukai, with associates, was convicted and ordered imprisoned for embezzlement:

-The Supreme Court of Liberia has handed down two-year prison sentences to former defence chief Brownie Samukai along with deputies Joseph Johnson and James Nyuman Ndokor after they failed to return U.S.$1,1 million worth of stolen money from a government pension account.
-The funds were stolen from the Armed Forces of Liberia pension account during the mandate of former President Ellen Johnson-Sirleaf when Samukai headed the defense ministry.
-The three men were ordered by the court to pay U.S. .. [$537,828.15] within six months but failed to do so.